 The Foundation Diploma is a fantastic qualification which provides the transition from general education to specialist art and design education.
 It enables students to make an informed decision regarding what area they want to apply to within Art and Design, or if they are seeking employment within the creative industries.

-Entry requirementsTo gain entry onto this one year pre degree course you will have as a minimum one A Level and 6 GCSE grades at C or above, or equivalent levels of qualifications such as a Level 3 Extended Diploma.
-If you do not have the normal entry qualifications you may gain entry onto the course with appropriate experience or a mixture of work experience and the ability to demonstrate competence in art and design.
-You will be invited to show a portfolio of recent art and design work at an interview.
+To gain entry onto this one year pre-degree course you will have a minimum of one A Level and 6 GCSEs at C/4 or above, or equivalent level of qualification such as a Level 3 Extended Diploma.
+If you do not have the normal entry qualifications, you may gain entry onto the course with appropriate experience or a mixture of work experience and the ability to demonstrate competence in art and design.
+You will be invited to show a portfolio of recent art and design work at your guidance discussion.

-What will I study?This exciting course is delivered in three distinctive stages: Exploratory, Pathway and Confirmatory.
-The first term is mainly diagnostic in which students experience a number of different art and design areas.
-After the first term you will choose a specialism from areas such as: Fine Art, Fashion and Textiles, Graphic Design and Illustration, and Three Dimensional Design which you will study in much greater depth leading towards a celebratory exhibition at the end of the year.
-The course will link skills already acquired with ideas and challenges which will extend your critical independence and raise standards to achieve progression to HE or a career in creative industries.
+This exciting course is delivered in two distinctive stages: Exploratory and Confirmatory.
+The introduction to the course is mainly diagnostic in which students experience a number of different art and design areas.
+After this, you will choose a specialism from areas such as: Fine Art, Fashion and Textiles, Graphic Design and Illustration, and Three Dimensional Design which you will study in much greater depth leading towards a celebratory exhibition at the end of the year.
+The course will link skills already acquired with ideas and challenges which will extend your critical independence and raise standards to achieve progression to HE or a career in the creative industries.

 Throughout the programme, visits to galleries, workshops, museums, exhibitions and places of specific interest are organised to extend awareness of the wide range of contemporary creative opportunities as well as supporting the contextual studies programme, which is an integral part of the Diploma.

-How will I be assessed?Your progress will be monitored by your personal tutor and by means of individual and group tutorials.
+Your progress will be monitored by your personal tutor and by means of individual and group tutorials.
 The programme will culminate in a final exhibition of work on view to the general public and is assessed at the end of the programme at pass, merit or distinction which carry additional UCAS points.

-CostThere is a student contribution of £75 towards course materials.
 Residential trips both home and abroad are an important part of the course but are optional.
 The cost is dependent on the destinations.

 If you are 19 or a mature student please contact our InfoZone for further information on fees.